U.S. DEPARTMENT OF STATE

 - Collect media (photos/videos) and project stories to amplify on YSEALI website and social media.

-- Provide USASEAN with a quarterly status report, a mid-term report, and a final report of all projects, flagging key milestones, successes, and challenges.
+- Provide USASEAN with quarterly and final program and financial reporting.
+The program reports should summarize the progress on the subaward projects, identifying key milestones, successes, and challenges.
 Include both qualitative and quantitative success metrics to measure the impact of each project on their community.

-- Ensure that all program content and media adhere to the YSEALI and Department of State branding guidelines, including the YSEALI Seeds logo.
+- Ensure that all program content and media adhere to the YSEALI and Department of State branding guidelines, including US flag and the YSEALI Seeds logo.

 - Develop a “lessons learned” for future Seeds programs.